AVGP/Selenize/README.md

 5. Start the daemons by running `/etc/init.d/Xvfb start && /etc/init.d/selenium start`
 6. Wait a moment and check if Xvfb and java is running (Opening Ports 6099 and 4444)
 7. Update rc.d with `update-rc.d Xvfb defaults && update-rc.d selenium defaults` - ignore the warnings.
-8. Run `git submodule add git://github.com/carlipa/cakephp-queue.git app/Plugin/Queue` to setup cakephp-queue plugin for Beanstalkd
-9. Start the create_env console
+9. Create a cronjob for the create_env console: @reboot cd /var/www/Selenize/app;nohup Console/cake create_env &> console.log